kindelia-archive/Lambolt/README.md

-LamBolt
+Lambolt
 =======

-LamBolt is the ultimate compile target for functional languages.
+Lambolt is the ultimate compile target for functional languages.
 It is a minimal core that consists of, essentially, the untyped λ-calculus, plus constructors, pattern-matching and machine integers.
 It compiles to an optimal, massively parallel runtime, LamCrusher.